bga651/Information-Security/Summarize.md

 ## Reference https://darknetdiaries.com/episode/130/

-# h1 Summarise Intelligence-Driven Computer Network Defense Informed by Analysis of Adversary Campaigns and Intrusion Kill Chains
+# h1 Summarize Intelligence-Driven Computer Network Defense Informed by Analysis of Adversary Campaigns and Intrusion Kill Chains

 Intelligence-driven computer network defense is essential due to advanced persistent threats (APTs).
 Traditional vulnerability-focused approaches are insufficient against APTs, necessitating a deep understanding of the threat's intent, capabilities, patterns, and doctrine.
 The intrusion kill chain offers a structured analysis of intrusions, aiding in identifying indicators and guiding defensive actions.
 This approach prioritizes addressing capability gaps and evaluating defender effectiveness.